DoD Civilian Commissary Shopping — What the 2026 Pilot Means for You

 The 16-Store Pilot Program — What’s Actually Happening

 The pilot didn’t appear out of nowhere.
-Congress authorized a test of expanded commissary access for DoD civilian employees as part of a broader effort to improve recruitment and retention of the federal civilian workforce supporting the military.
-The Defense Commissary Agency launched the program in December 2024 at 16 selected stores across the continental United States, plus locations in Guam and Puerto Rico.
+Congress authorized a test of expanded commissary access for DoD civilian employees as part of a broader push to fix recruitment and retention problems in the federal civilian workforce.
+DeCA launched the program in December 2024 — quietly — at 16 selected stores across the continental United States, plus locations in Guam and Puerto Rico.

-The December 2024 launch was quiet.
-Most DoD civilians I’ve talked to — people who work on installations every single day — had no idea the pilot existed until a coworker mentioned it in passing.
-That’s a communication gap worth acknowledging.
+And when I say quietly, I mean it.
+Most DoD civilians I’ve talked to — people who badge into installations every single day — had zero idea this pilot existed until a coworker mentioned it in passing.
+That communication gap is real, and it’s frustrating.

-The pilot was initially scoped for a limited run, but DeCA extended it through 2025 to collect more meaningful data on shopping patterns, revenue impact, and operational load on stores.
-As of 2026, the pilot is still active at those same 16 locations.
-No new stores have been added.
-No stores have been removed.
-The footprint is exactly what it was at launch, which tells you something about the cautious, data-first approach DeCA is taking here.
+The pilot was initially scoped for a limited run.
+DeCA extended it through 2025 to gather more meaningful data on shopping patterns, revenue impact, and operational strain on stores.
+As of 2026, it’s still active at those same 16 locations.
+No new stores added.
+No stores pulled.
+The footprint is exactly what it was at launch — which tells you something about how cautiously DeCA is moving here.

-What makes this pilot structurally interesting is the timing.
-Commissary benefit expansion has been debated for years — there were legislative pushes as far back as 2018 that went nowhere.
+What makes this pilot worth paying attention to is the timing.
+Commissary benefit expansion has been debated for years — legislative pushes going back to 2018 went nowhere, every single time.
 The difference now is that it’s actually running.
 Civilians are walking in with their Common Access Cards, filling carts with DiGiorno pizzas and bags of Goya black beans, and checking out at the register.
-Real transactions, real data, real costs.
+Real transactions.
+Real data.
+Real costs.

-Frustrated by the lack of clear communication from my own installation’s HR office, I ended up calling DeCA’s public affairs line directly to confirm the 2026 status.
-The short answer — the pilot is live, it’s being evaluated, and no permanent decision has been made.
+Frustrated by the vague non-answers coming out of my own installation’s HR office, I ended up calling DeCA’s public affairs line directly — on a Tuesday afternoon, sitting in my car in a parking garage — just to confirm 2026 status.
+The short answer: the pilot is live, it’s being evaluated, and no permanent decision has been made.

 Who Qualifies and Who Doesn’t

 Probably should have opened with this section, honestly.
-Because the eligibility rules are where most of the confusion lives, and getting them wrong means showing up at a commissary checkout with a cart full of groceries and getting turned away.
+The eligibility rules are where most of the confusion lives — and getting them wrong means showing up at a commissary checkout with a full cart and getting turned away at the register.

 Here’s who can use the commissary under this pilot:

-• Current, active DoD civilian employees with a valid Department of Defense identification card (your CAC or dependent/employee ID issued by DMDC)
+• Current, active DoD civilian employees carrying a valid Department of Defense identification card — your CAC or the employee ID issued by DMDC

-• This means GS employees, wage grade employees, and equivalents — anyone who draws a DoD civilian paycheck and carries a valid DoD ID
+• GS employees, wage grade employees, and equivalents all qualify — essentially anyone drawing a DoD civilian paycheck with a valid DoD ID in their wallet

-Here’s who cannot use the commissary under this pilot, and this is where people get tripped up:
+Here’s who cannot use the commissary under this pilot — and this is exactly where people get tripped up:

-• Family members of DoD civilians — a civilian employee’s spouse or children do not gain access under this pilot, even if they’re listed on the employee’s paperwork
+• Family members of DoD civilians — a civilian employee’s spouse or kids don’t gain access under this pilot, even if they’re listed on official paperwork

-• Retired DoD civilians — if you spent 30 years as a GS-12 analyst and retired last year, this pilot does not apply to you
+• Retired DoD civilians — thirty years as a GS-12 analyst and retired last spring?
+This pilot does not apply to you

-• Defense contractors — a CAC issued to a contractor is not the same as a DoD civilian employee ID, and contractor personnel are not eligible
+• Defense contractors — a CAC issued to a contractor is not the same credential as a DoD civilian employee ID; contractor personnel are not eligible, full stop

-• DoD civilian employees who are also military retirees — actually, if you’re a military retiree, you already have full commissary privileges through that status; this pilot is irrelevant to you
+• DoD civilians who are also military retirees — actually, if you retired from the military, you already have full commissary privileges through that status; this pilot is irrelevant to your situation

 The verification process at the door is straightforward.
-You present your DoD ID.
-The guard or store associate checks it.
-If it flags as a current civilian employee credential, you’re in.
-The system isn’t manual — it runs through the same DEERS database that handles military ID verification, so there’s no gray area at the register.
+You present your DoD ID — the guard or store associate checks it — and if it flags as a current civilian employee credential, you’re in.
+The system runs through the same DEERS database that handles military ID verification, so there’s no gray area standing between you and the checkout line.

-One lesson I picked up the hard way: make sure your DoD ID is not expired.
-Sounds obvious.
-But a colleague of mine had let her credential lapse by six weeks and was turned away on her first attempt to use the commissary.
-She had to go through RAPIDS to get a new card issued before she could shop.
-Don’t make that mistake.
+Don’t make my mistake.
+Make sure your DoD ID isn’t expired before you drive on post.
+A colleague of mine — sharp person, meticulous about everything else — had let her credential lapse by six weeks.
+Turned away on her first attempt.
+She had to visit a RAPIDS station and get a new card issued before she could shop.
+Six weeks.
+Don’t let that be you.

 What You Can Buy — and What You Can’t

 The commissary sells groceries.
 That’s the core of it.
-And under this pilot, DoD civilians get access to essentially the full commissary inventory with two clear exceptions.
+Under this pilot, DoD civilians get access to essentially the full commissary inventory — with two hard exceptions and one operational restriction that catches people off guard.

 No tobacco products.
 None.
 Cigarettes, cigars, chewing tobacco, vaping products — all off the table for pilot shoppers.
-This restriction applies specifically to the expanded civilian access; military patrons with full commissary privileges can purchase tobacco as normal.
+Military patrons with full commissary privileges can purchase tobacco as normal.
+Civilians in the pilot cannot.

 No alcohol.
-Alcohol isn’t typically sold in commissaries anyway — that’s what the Class VI store on base is for — but it’s worth stating clearly so there’s no confusion.
+Alcohol isn’t typically sold in commissaries anyway — that’s what the Class VI store on base handles — but it’s worth stating plainly so there’s no confusion when you’re walking the aisles.

 No Click2Go.
 This one surprises people.
-Click2Go is DeCA’s curbside pickup and online ordering service.
-DoD civilian pilot participants cannot use it.
+Click2Go is DeCA’s curbside pickup and online ordering service — and civilian pilot participants cannot use it.
 You have to physically shop in the store.
 In person.
 With a cart.
-The restriction is deliberate — it limits the complexity of the pilot and makes transaction data cleaner to analyze.
+The restriction is deliberate — it limits the complexity of the pilot and keeps transaction data cleaner for analysis.

 Everything else in the store is fair game.
 That means: